HanZhang-psych/hanzhang-psych.github.io/content/teaching-mentoring.md

     content:
       title: Teaching
       text: |
-        As a doctoral student in Michigan, teaching and mentoring constitute an important part of our training.
         Below is a list of courses I have taught, either as a graduate student instructor or as a primary instructor.

         **PSYCH 111:** Introduction to Psychology